braughtg/gitpodVNC/README.md

   - I.e. how do we prevent the mistake of creating a new workspace every time?
 - Does the server timeout if left idle?
 If so how long?
   - I.e. will it happen mid work if someone take a bathroom break?
+- How do we keep students from burning up their free credits?
 - Is it a problem that each new workspace creates a new "known host" for ssh?
+- Should we create a custom image that just does what `startup.bash` does?
+  - Can be listed in `.gitpod.yml` to start it instead of the terminal image.
+  - This would eliminate the step of having them run `./startup.bash` in the GitPod terminal.
+  - Should be a pretty simple thing to do.